 Quick recap: Netflix says this is a movie about a dysfunctional family but I beg to differ. .
 These people are the most awful and miserable I have encountered in this list and that’s saying something, considering I have watched Downfall.

-My thoughts: When a movie goes with something as bold as Happiness, I knew it would be anything but.
+My thoughts: When a movie goes with something as bold a title as Happiness, I knew it would be anything but.
 And considering how rough the last few weeks have been, I wanted to wait until I was in a better state of mind before watching something so mind numbingly awful.
 I’ve seen some bad stuff on here, mind you (El Topo, Murmur of the Heart, The Tin Drum), but Happiness is on a whole other level of messed up.

 One weird game I like to play when watching movies I’ve never heard of before is to think about what kind of person would list this film as one of their favorites.
 Because you know that somewhere, someone LOVES the hell out of Happiness and can probably quote it word for word.
 That concerns me, naturally, but I guess I can see the possibility in the kind of person who loves black comedies.
 And buddy, this is the blackest comedy there is.
 Unlike American Beauty where I could never figure out what the ultimate message was, this one was simple: The suburbs suck and the nuclear family is a myth.
 Heartwarming, no?
 Maybe not, but it makes the film much more tolerable to think of it as a farce, rather than a legitimate story.

 So, what exactly is so bad about Happiness?
 I’m not really going to go into detail about it because I don’t want this blog to turn into ‘for mature audiences only’, but here’s a quick rundown on a few characters: